carlosdibaya/carlosdibaya.github.io/index.md

 I have participated as a tutor in the following modules:

-* Mathematical Biology, School of mathematics, University of Leeds
+* Mathematical Biology, School of Mathematics, University of Leeds
    - Period: Semester 1, 2022/23
-* Analytic Solutions of Partial Differential Equations, School of mathematics, University of Leeds
+* Analytic Solutions of Partial Differential Equations, School of Mathematics, University of Leeds
     - Period: Semester 1, 2022/23
-* Elementary Differential Calculus, School of mathematics, University of Leeds
+* Elementary Differential Calculus, School of Mathematics, University of Leeds
    - Period: Semester 1, 2022/23
-* Real Analysis, School of mathematics, University of Leeds
+* Real Analysis, School of Mathematics, University of Leeds
   - Period: Semester 2, 2021/22
-* Vector Calculus, School of mathematics, University of Leeds
+* Vector Calculus, School of Mathematics, University of Leeds
     - Period: Semester 1, 2021/22
-* Real Analysis, School of mathematics, University of Leeds
+* Real Analysis, School of Mathematics, University of Leeds
   - Period: Semester 2 2020/21
-* Calculus of Variations, School of mathematics, University of Leeds
+* Calculus of Variations, School of Mathematics, University of Leeds
   - Period: Semester 2, 2020/21
-* Vector Calculus, School of mathematics, University of Leeds
+* Vector Calculus, School of Mathematics, University of Leeds
   - Period: Semester 1, 2020/21
-* Elementary Differential Calculus, School of mathematics, University of Leeds
+* Elementary Differential Calculus, School of Mathematics, University of Leeds
   - Period: Semester 1, 2020/21
-* Nonlinear Differential Equations, School of mathematics, University of Leeds
+* Nonlinear Differential Equations, School of Mathematics, University of Leeds
   - Period: Semester 2, 2021/20
-* Analytic Solutions of Partial differential equations, School of mathematics, University of Leeds
+* Analytic Solutions of Partial differential equations, School of Mathematics, University of Leeds
   - Period: Semester 1, 2019/20

 # Selected seminars & presentions